Total Flow Products race engine cylinder head porting

 In 2001, rumors circulated that Total Flow Products head repairs were "too expensive".
-Steve's refusal to weld on extra aluminum, soley to enable "cosmetic" CNC machining, possibly sparked the rumors.
-Steve believed, and STILL does, this process compromised the aluminum heads' integrity and the finished products quality.
+Steve's refusal to weld on extra aluminum, solely to enable "cosmetic" CNC machining, possibly sparked the rumors.
+Steve believed, and STILL does, this process compromises the aluminum heads' integrity and the finished products quality.
 He ignored the rumors and turned to the alcohol drag racer and tractor pulling markets.

 Frank and Dan Parker, long-time Total Flow Products customers, were first to use Steve's new alcohol Hemi heads in a serious TAFC program.
 Their success opened the alcohol racers eyes and Total Flow Products shipping dock was once again piled high with orders and shipments.
 Similar successes in the pulling classes added to the traffic.
 When news of Total Flow Products quality, and affordability, reached the Nitro pits, former customers returned in droves.

 Today, Total Flow Products manufactures, prepares, services and repairs cylinder heads for record holders in Top Fuel, Top Alcohol, Stock, Super Stock, truck and tractor pulling, short track, sports car, offshore boat, street rod, muscle car restoration, and motorcycle applications.
 Racers, enthusiasts and engine builders throughout the United States depend on Total Flow Products to provide, improve or resurrect their aluminum or cast iron treasures.